bitcraze/bitcraze-website/src/documentation/tutorials/getting-started-with-lighthouse.md

 * **Origin sample**: Place the Crazyflie at the desired origin of your coordinate system and press **Start measurement**
 * **X-axis sample**: Place the Crazyflie 1 m along the positive X-axis and press **Start measurement**
 * **XY-plane samples**: Place the Crazyflie in the XY-plane on the floor (not on the X-axis) and press **Start measurement**.
 You can repeat this multiple times to get a more precise approximation.
-* **XYZ-space samples**: Carry the Crazyflie to several positions in your flight space and record samples.
-You can do that either by clicking the **Sample Position** button, or by quickly rotating it left-right around the Z-axis and then holding it still.
+* **XYZ-space samples**: Carry the Crazyflie to a position in your flight space.
+To record a sample, quickly rotate it left-right around its Z-axis and hold it still until confirmation.
+Alternatively, click the **Sample Position** button while holding the Crazyflie still.
-* **Verification samples (optional)**: Unlike the rest of the samples (estimation samples), the verification samples are not used for the system's geometry estimation.
+* **Verification samples (optional)**: Unlike the estimation samples, verification samples are not used for the system's geometry estimation.
 They can be used for checking the accuracy of areas between the estimation samples.
 If the verification sample error is high, try adding more XYZ-space samples around the verification location.
 For more information, see the [Sample details](#sample-details) section below.

 The geometry is estimated and uploaded to the Crazyflie automatically.
 The status label turns green and shows **Uploaded** when done.